andreinitescu/IconFont2Code/README.md

 This web tool generates a C# class with the Unicode values of the icon glyphs in your font file (.ttf/.otf).

-Here's an example with one of the Font Awesome fonts:
+Here's an example with one of the "Font Awesome" fonts:

 ![](https://github.com/andreinitescu/IconFont2Code/blob/master/example1.gif)